uetchy/create-create-app/README.md

 ## Why?

-- **License chooser** No need to care about license things.
+- **Built-in License chooser** No need to care about license things.
-- **Template engine** Just put files with template strings inside `templates/default` and we will handle the rest.
+- **Template engine** Just put files with template strings and we will do the rest.
+- **Highly customizable** Can change caveat text, and add extra cli options.

 ## Usage